camilakersten/100-Days-UI-Challenge/README.md

 #005
 Learned how I can position the background image to cover all the area but in a way that still covers the space when the screen is small.

+#006
+Used Bootstrap to create a page 🙌